Silat Melayu: Training hall

 Until the early 19th century, the teaching of Silat through the gelanggang system was largely informal and the methods may vary between different schools of Silat.
-In 1840, Syeikh Abd.Rahman Tohir, a Silat master hailing from Pattani is said to had established a Silat education system called Gelanggang Bangsal in Pendang, Kedah.
+In 1840, Syeikh Abd.Rahman Tohir, a Silat master hailing from Pattani, is said to have established a Silat education system called Gelanggang Bangsal in Pendang, Kedah.
 The system seek to embody the various aspects of Silat including the art, defense, music and spiritual into a standard Silat education for the masses.
 In 1976, Haji Anuar Abdul Wahab initiated the development of a Silat curriculum based on the gelannggang bangsal system, which in turn became the basis of Seni Silat Malaysia curriculum.